SaiAshish9/FaceDetector/README.md

 # FaceDetector

-This app makes use of clarifai api,nodejs,reactjs,various npm packages such as tachyons,cors ,react tilt,particlesjs,bcrypt,etc and postgresql database.This app can be used to detect(mark) faces on a provided image.
+This app makes use of clarifai api,knexjs,nodejs,reactjs,various npm packages such as tachyons,cors ,react tilt,particlesjs,bcrypt,etc and postgresql database.This app can be used to detect(mark) faces on a provided image.

 Few screenshots of this app are as follows: